Continuous Combinatorics of Abelian Group Actions: Continuous subactions and regular tilings

-As a consequence of Theorem~\ref{thm:no-sub-Z2-action} we can answer a question of \cite{boykin-jackson} concerning ``almost lined-up'' marker regions.
-Recall that by a ``rectangular tiling'' of $\fzs$ we mean a finite subequivalence relation $E$ of $\fzs$ such that each $E$ class $R$ is a finite subset of a $\fzs$ class $[x]$, and corresponds to a rectangle in that it is equal to $R=([a,b]\times[c,d])\cdot x$ for some $a<b$, $c<d$ in $\Z$.
-We have the natural notions of the ``top-edge'' of $R$, etc.\ If $R_1$, $R_2$ are rectangular $E$ classes in the same $\fzs$ class $[x]$, we say $R_1$, $R_2$ are {\em adjacent} if there is a $y \in R_1$ and a $z \in R_2$ such that $g\cdot y=z$ for a generator $z$ of $\Z^2$ (i.e., $z=(\pm 1,0)$ or $z=(0,\pm 1)$).
+As a consequence of Theorem~\ref{thm:no-sub-Z2-action} we can provide a partial answer to Problem 10.6 of \cite{gao_countable_2015} concerning ``almost lined-up'' marker regions.
+Recall that by a ``rectangular tiling'' of $\fzs$ we mean a finite subequivalence relation $E$ of $\fzs$ such that each $E$-class $R$ is a finite subset of a $\fzs$ class $[x]$, and corresponds to a rectangle in that it is equal to $R=([a,b]\times[c,d])\cdot x$ for some $a<b$, $c<d$ in $\Z$.
+We have the natural notions of the ``top-edge'' of $R$, etc.\ If $R_1$, $R_2$ are rectangular $E$-classes in the same $\fzs$ class $[x]$, we say $R_1$, $R_2$ are {\em adjacent} if there are $y \in R_1$ and $z \in R_2$ such that $\zeta\cdot y=z$ for some $\zeta\in\{\pm e_1, \pm e_2\}$.
 Note that if $R_1,R_2$ are adjacent, then from the ordered pair $(R_1,R_2)$ the generator is uniquely determined, and so it makes sense to say ``$R_2$ is above $R_1$,'' etc.\ If $R_1$ and $R_2$ are adjacent, it also makes sense to define the ``overlap'' of $R_1$ and $R_2$.
-For example, if $R_2$ is above $R_1$, this is the number of points $y\in R_1$ such that $(0,1) \cdot y \in R_2$.
+For example, if $R_2$ is above $R_1$, this is the number of points $y\in R_1$ such that $e_2 \cdot y \in R_2$.

-\begin{defnn} Suppose $E$ is a rectangular tiling of $\fzs$ and suppose all the rectangles in the tiling $E$ have side lenghts bounded above by $M$.
-We say the rectangular tiling $E$ is {\em almost lined-up} if for every rectangle $R_1$ in $E$, there is a retangle in $E$ which is adjacent to $R_1$, and to the top of $R_1$, with the overlap of $R_1$ and $R_2$ being $>\frac{M}{2}$.
+\begin{defnn} Suppose $E$ is a rectangular tiling of $\fzs$ and suppose all the rectangles in the tiling $E$ have side lengths bounded above by $M$.
+We say the rectangular tiling $E$ is {\em almost lined-up} if for every rectangle $R_1$ in $E$, there is a rectangle $R_2$ in $E$ which is adjacent to $R_1$, and to the top of $R_1$, with the overlap of $R_1$ and $R_2$ being strictly greater than $\frac{M}{2}$.
 Similarly if ``top'' is replaced with ``bottom'', ``left'', or ``right.'' \end{defnn}

+Problem 10.6 of \cite{gao_countable_2015} asks if there exist Borel rectangular tilings of $F(2^{\Z^2})$ that are almost lined-up.
 The next result rules out the existence of clopen, almost lined-up rectangular tilings.

-\begin{corn} There does not exists a clopen rectangular tiling of $\fzs$ which is almost lined-up. \end{corn}
+\begin{corn} There does not exist a clopen rectangular tiling of $\fzs$ which is almost lined-up. \end{corn}